mhx/dwarfs/doc/dwarfs.md

     will also consume more memory to hold the hardlink count table.
     This will be 4 bytes for every regular file inode.

+  * `-o readonly`
+    Show all file system entries as read-only.
+By default, DwarFS will preserve the original writeability, which is obviously a lie as it's a read-only file system.
+However, this is needed for overlays to work correctly, as otherwise directories are seen as read-only by the overlay and it'll be impossible to create new files even in a writeable overlay.
+If you don't use overlays and want the file system to reflect its read-only state, you can set this option.

   * `-o (no_)cache_image`
     By default, `dwarfs` tries to ensure that the compressed file system image will not be cached by the kernel (i.e. the default